apigee-sme-academy-internal/qwiklabs-hybrid-player/README.md

 [ ] for some vars like REGION, ZONE, make defaults if not defined

+## Diagnostics
+> WARNING: Especially if you want to use the script out-of-band, make a notice that the script switching Audit log of Apigee APIs to be logged in StackDriver.
+It is useful for capturing any transient error information of requests to the apigee.googleapis.com.

 ## Install Runtime

 The `rewind.sh` script is self-containted.
 It works in a QwikLabs or a GCP project vanilla environment.